DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-github-website.md

 Select the ‘Codespaces’ tab in the modal window.

-Select the green button labelled ‘Create codespace on how-to-add-images…’.
+Select the green button labelled ‘Create codespace on [YOUR BRANCH NAME]’.

 [![Screenshot showing creating a new codespace](2-code-space.png "Screenshot showing creating a new codespace")](2-code-space.png)